-Paragraph 2 - A system of apprenticeship and other systematic arrangements for
+Paragraph 2 - A system of apprenticeship and other systematic arrangements for training young boys and girls in their various employments

 Please describe the general legal framework.
 Please specify the nature of, reasons for and extent of any reforms.
 Please indicate the measures taken (administrative arrangements, programmes, action plans, projects, etc.) to implement the legal framework.